finbourne/workflow-sdk-java/sdk/docs/TasksApi.md

 > ResourceListOfChangeItem getTaskHistory(id, asAt)

-[EXPERIMENTAL] GetTaskHistory: Get the history of a Task
+GetTaskHistory: Get the history of a Task

 ### Example